The Court of Protection

 We regularly represent those who are resident in care homes against their wishes subject to a Deprivation of Liberty (DOLs) through their advocate and the Official Solicitor.

+We have protected the interests of vulnerable people, in the North East for over 35 years.
 Our team can help the family of those subject to a deprivation of liberty or Court of Protection Health and Welfare proceedings.

 Legal aid is available for those subject to a Deprivation of Liberty and family members may qualify for legal aid depending on their situation.